Therapeutic Support for Parents & Teenagers Feeling Disconnected

 How long is the Full Circle Family programme?

-The programme is structured in 4-week phases.
-Phase 1 will begin on Thursday, September 25th, 2025, and will run every Thursday from 6pm to 8pm.
+The programme is structured in 4-week phases, and will run one weekday evening a week from 6pm to 8pm.
 Information about Phase 2 will be shared towards the end of the first phase.

 Who can attend?